 How to Become a Training and Development Manager

-Candidates need a combination of education and related work experience to become a training and development manager.
+Most candidates need a combination of education and related work experience to become a training and development manager.

-Although a bachelor’s degree is sufficient for many positions, some jobs for training and development managers require a master’s degree.
-Managers can come from a variety of educational backgrounds but often have a bachelor’s degree in human resources, business administration, or a related field.
+Many positions require training and development managers to have a bachelor’s degree, but some jobs require a master’s degree.
+Although training and development managers come from a variety of educational backgrounds, these workers commonly have a bachelor’s degree in business, communications, social science, or a related field.

-Managerial skills.
-Managerial skills are important for these managers, who are often in charge of a staff and are responsible for many programs.
-Training and development managers must be able to organize, motivate, and instruct those working under them.
+Leadership skills.
+Managers are often in charge of a staff and programs.
+They must be able to organize, motivate, and instruct those working for them.